Dear readers, the following question came to our studio:

 So, well, firstly, how many people - so many opinions, and what seems to be a plus for one is a huge minus for another and vice versa.
 I will start with what I personally lack in Montenegro - an emigrant from Siberia, and then I will mention some of the complaints of others that I know.

-2. Education and healthcare in Montenegro.
-Here, many scold him, but find their way out without fleeing the country.
-Education, as they say, is lame, it strongly depends on the school and even on the teacher, but some Russian families go to home education or take an active part in the education of their children.
-Again, many opportunities open up "on advice and on a tip."
-As far as healthcare is concerned, it is relatively “normal”, but a serious illness is obviously better left untreated in Montenegro…
+2. Education and healthcare in MontenegroMany people criticize it here, but they find their own solutions without fleeing the country.
+Education, they say, is poor, heavily dependent on the school and even the teacher, but some Russian families are switching to homeschooling or are actively involved in their children's education.
+Again, many opportunities open up "through advice and guidance."
+As for healthcare, it's relatively "normal," but it's obviously best not to treat a serious illness in Montenegro...

-PS Life in Montenegro in winter is a whole different story - tourists leave, beaches become empty, many entertainments aimed at tourists stop.
-But even here everyone sees Montenegro in the winter with their own eyes - some see abandoned beaches and deserted old towns, while others see fun and a lot of leisure options available only for "pets", as they say here.
-On that topic, I offer a photo selection.
+P.S.
+Life in Montenegro in winter is a whole other story.
+Tourists leave, beaches empty, and many tourist-oriented activities come to a standstill.
+But even here, everyone sees Montenegro in winter for themselves.
+Some see abandoned beaches and deserted old towns, while others see fun and a plethora of leisure options available only to "homegrown folk," as they say here.
+I offer a photo collection on this topic.

 Snow fun in the mountains of Montenegro

-Golden autumn in Cetinje - now the road to the temple is not crowded with tourists and belongs exclusively to you!
+Golden autumn in Cetinje – now the road to the temple is uncrowded with tourists and is yours alone!

-In winter, many folk festivals take place in Montenegro dedicated to the harvest of different cultures - in the photo is a scene from the festival of wine and bleak (this is such a fish), which is held annually in the city of Virpazar on Lake Skadar
+In winter, Montenegro hosts many folk festivals dedicated to the harvest of various crops.
+This photo shows a scene from the Wine and Bleak (a type of fish) festival, which is held annually in Virpazar on Lake Skadar.

-Children play basketball near the walls of the old city in Ulcinj - in the summer they are not allowed by tourists
+Children play basketball near the walls of the old town in Ulcinj – tourists don't let them play in the summer :-)

 In winter, the beaches are empty and are a paradise for romantic natures and amateur photographers like us.
 In the photo, the little-known Valdanos beach, Ulcinj Riviera

-The deserted streets of the old city of Ulcinj - finally you can safely walk around here yourself - in peace and tranquility
+The deserted streets of the old town of Ulcinj – finally, you can walk around here in peace and quiet :-)